sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 | disable-assets |      |
 --------------|------
-description   | When set to `true`, disables [assets][] for the agent.
+description   | When set to `true`, disables [assets][29] for the agent.
 In the event that an agent attempts to execute a check that requires an asset, the agent will respond with a status of `3`, and a message indicating that the agent could not execute the check because assets are disabled. type          | Boolean default       | false example       | {{< highlight shell >}}# Command line example